 With artwork by contemporary English artist, Phil Travers, the lettering, Bocklin (comparable to Expo today), was based on a typeface design initially introduced by the Otto Weisert foundry of Stuttgart, Germany in 1904.
 The assumption, of course, was that the archetypal music buyer would be pushed to believe that the music within the enchanted record jacket would also contain 42 minutes of wonder.

 I immediately plunged into the music store, purchased the LP, and returned to work, counting off the minutes until I could barge home and give it a listen.
-As a relentless fan of the Moody Blues since the 1967 release of their groundbreaking album, Days of Future Passed, I knew that this could be another precarious endeavor by a band that specialized in transcendence.
+As an unequivocal fan of the Moody Blues since the 1967 release of their groundbreaking album, Days of Future Passed, I knew that this could be another precarious endeavor by a band that specialized in transcendence.

 In reality, the Moody Blues were venerable pioneers of progressive rock.
 Still, the original group had one more rhythm and blues British Invasion band that had followed the template of the Stones and the Animals.
 Even though the band from Birmingham, England had a top ten hit with their 1964 single, “Go Now,” the Moodies went through a series of changes until they reinvented themselves three years later by adding wunderkind Justin Hayward as both lead guitarist and lead vocalist and the multi-talented John Lodge on bass.
 It was the equivalent of Fleetwood Mac adding Stevie Nicks and Lindsey Buckingham a few years later.